mhaligowski/mhaligowski.github.io/blog/_drafts/2017-02-13-hello-cloud-functions.md

 date: 2005-02-01
 ---

-Serverless is getting much attention in the cloud space recently, and it's not a surprise why.
+Serverless is getting much attention in the cloud space recently, and it's easy to understand why.
 By introducing AWS Lambda, Amazon allowed to write new services in the blink of an eye, without having to worry about servers, scaling, and even about the underlying framework.

 Developers all over the world fell in love with Lambdas, and soon new extensions followed.
-Amazon's competitors in the cloud market followed quickly, first with Microsoft Azure Functions, and now Google introduced Beta of their Google Cloud Functions.
+Amazon's competitors in the cloud market responded quickly, first with Microsoft Azure Functions, and now Google is introducing public Beta of their [Google Cloud Functions](https://cloud.google.com/functions/).

-I was lucky enough to gain access to the alpha version of the product, and so I present you a very short introduction on how to start with Google Cloud Functions.
+I was lucky enough to gain access to the alpha version of the product.
+I was able to play a little with that, and so I present you a very short introduction on how to start with Google Cloud Functions.

-Most of the things I present here can be done from the Google Cloud browser UI, but I prefer working from my terminal - I just prefer hitting keys and seeing what is happening, rather than watching progress bar, no matter how fancy it is.
+Most of the things I present here can be done from the Google Cloud browser UI, but I prefer working from my terminal - I'd just rather hit keys on my keyboard and see what is happening instantly, than watch progress bar, no matter how fancy it is.

-I assume that you already have a Google Cloud account, along with created project and installed Google Cloud SDK in your account.
+I assume that you already have a Google Cloud account, along with a created project and installed Google Cloud SDK in your account.
 Since Cloud Functions are in beta now, you will need beta components in your SDK installed, so go ahead and type in your terminal:

 ```
 $ gcloud components install beta